 - Students will eat lunch in designated areas that will allow for social distancing and maintaining safety protocols.

-- At this time cafeteria services are extremely limited and students are encouraged to bring lunch from home if they will be staying in the building through their lunch period or a free lunch can be provided to all students.
+- At this time cafeteria services are limited and students are encouraged to bring lunch from home if they will be staying in the building through their lunch period or a free lunch can be provided to any student.
 Families DO NOT have to qualify for the program.
 Any student needing a lunch should go to the kitchen (near the former cafeteria) to pick up a lunch during their lunch period.

 - Social distancing will be maintained when possible.
 In large areas, seating will be staggered to avoid face-to-face interaction.

 - Students will be required to remain in seats to the greatest extent possible.

 - Students will be required to wear masks that cover the nose and mouth while not eating.

 Any individual who tests positive for COVID-19 or who shows any signs or symptoms of illness must stay home.
 Families and staff should report possible cases to the school nurse to initiate contact tracing.
 Guidelines for students who have symptoms include the following steps: If you are symptomatic and test negative, stay home until symptoms have improved/resolved for at least 24 hours, if you are symptomatic and have an alternative diagnosis, stay home until symptoms have improved/resolved for diagnosed condition, or if you are symptomatic without diagnostic testing or clinical evaluation, stay home for at least 10 calendar days from onset of symptoms and for 24 hours with no fever (without taking fever-reducing medication).
 Guidelines for students who are asymptomatic and a close contact to a confirmed or probable COVID 19 case must stay home for 14 calendar days after last exposure to the COVID 19 case.
 Testing negative at any time during the 14 days does not change the 14 day quarantine requirement.